Skip to main content

 • Where we identify issues, we seek further information and work with our suppliers to improve their practices and procedures.
 If a supplier does not take steps to resolve the situation, this could lead to the termination of contracts.

-• We assess each new supplier as high/medium/low for modern slavery risk and take account of this risk rating as part of the decision to award a contract.
+• Every new supplier is assessed as high/medium/low for modern slavery risk and considered as part of the decision to award a contract.
 This rating is also used in our ongoing assurance programme to identify high risk suppliers who will be prioritised for onsite visits.
 Fund managers are also included in our modern slavery assessments.

 • Where a supplier is rated high or medium, we have developed a questionnaire requesting further information and assurance as to how the supplier is managing its modern slavery risks.